 2. The Pantheon

-The pantheon is the most well-preserved and influential monument from ancient Rome.
-It was built for all the gods of pagan Rome.
-Throughout the years, it has inspired a countless number of replicas all over Europe.
+The Pantheon is the most well-preserved of ancient Rome's most influential monuments.
+The Pantheon was originally constructed for all the gods of pagan Rome, and over the years, it has inspired countless replicas all over Europe.

 3. Trevi Fountain